 But the most popular approach to identifying lesser included offenses among courts is the elements test.
 Crimes consist of elements, like a recipe consists of ingredients.
 Someone who commits each and every element of a crime has committed the crime.
 The elements test doesn't look at the charging document or the evidence.
 Instead, it considers only the definitions of the crimes standing on their own.

 This test provides that a more serious crime contains all the elements of a lesser included crime, plus one or more other elements.
 Under this test, regardless of the pleadings or the evidence, assault with a deadly weapon is not a lesser included offense of murder.
 That's because the definition of murder doesn't require that the killing occur through use of a deadly weapon.
 (Hoffheimer, supra.)

-Drug possession, for example, is considered a lesser included offense of drug possession for sale.
-(See Drug Laws and Drug Crimes.)
+Take a look at another example.
+Drug possession is commonly considered a lesser included offense of drug possession for sale (or a similarly named crime, like drug possession with intent to distribute).
 Simple drug possession often contains the following elements:

 Example: Prosecutors can prove that Wallace had several baggies of cocaine in his jacket pocket.
 They will have no problem establishing that there was enough cocaine to use, that Wallace knew that he had it, and that he knew it was cocaine.
 If they can show that he intended to sell the drug—perhaps by the fact that he had more cocaine than he could use—then he'll be on the hook for possession for sale.
 But if there's a reasonable possibility that he had the substance simply for his own use, then he is guilty only of simple possession.